-Size: 130,000 sf
+Project Size: 18,000 sf

 Sustainability: Certified LEED Gold.
 Sustainable features include water-efficient landscaping with drought-resistant plants; high-efficiency, low-flow fixtures to reduce water use; a high-performance building envelope with premium insulated glazed units; and external shading devices.
 Construction processes targeted 95% efficiency for construction waste management and a high level of recycled content in building materials.
 Specifications targeted regional suppliers and manufacturers.
 The building is sited proximate to public transportation.

-Project Team: Ann Beha FAIA, Steven Gerrard AIA, Thomas Hotaling AIA (ABA); Gensler (Associate Architect); LeMessurier Consultants (Structural); Altieri (MEP, FP); Kirkegaard (Acoustics / AV); R. W. Sullivan Engineering (Code); Carol R. Johnson Associates (Landscape); Fisher Dachs Associates (Theater Designer); Sladen Feinstein Integrated Lighting (Lighting); Simpson Gumpertz & Heger (Envelope); Nitsch Engineering (Civil); Ricca Newmark Design (Food Service); Syska Hennessy Group (Elevator); Peter Vanderwarker (Photographer)
+Project Team: Ann Beha FAIA, Steven Gerrard AIA, Thomas Hotaling AIA (ABA); Gensler (Associate Architect); LeMessurier Consultants (Structural); Altieri (MEP, FP); Kirkegaard (Acoustics / AV); R. W. Sullivan Engineering (Code); Carol R. Johnson Associates (Landscape); Fisher Dachs Associates (Theater Designer); Sladen Feinstein Integrated Lighting (Lighting); Simpson Gumpertz & Heger (Envelope); Nitsch Engineering (Civil); Ricca Newmark Design (Food Service); Syska Hennessy Group (Elevator); Peter Vanderwarker (Photography)